 We adapted our approach to wellbeing and support throughout the COVID-19 pandemic, ensuring that employee safety and health was at the heart of our decision making.
-We continue to offer flexible working to all employees and ensure that our People are supported throughout various government lockdown’s in each of the countries where we operate.
-Our approach has earnt us an award for ‘Brilliance in Internal Comms Campaign (COVID-19)’.
+We continue to offer flexible working to all employees, when practical, and ensure that our People are supported throughout various government lockdown’s in each of the countries where we operate.
+Our approach has earned us an award for ‘Brilliance in Internal Comms Campaign (COVID-19)’.

-Whilst we resource our core services including engineering in-house where we have full control and visibility, like most large businesses we have a large supply chain, especially in the fulfilment part of our benefits and rewards products.
+Whilst we resource our core services in-house where we have full control and visibility, like many large businesses we have a large and complex supply chain, especially in the fulfilment part of our benefits and rewards products.
 Our suppliers are split into two categories:

-- Retailers who we partner with to deliver our benefits and reward products to our customers;
+- Retailers and other partners who we work with to deliver our benefits and reward products to our customers;

-- Direct supplier who provide a variety of products and services used by our teams across the globe.
+- Direct suppliers who provide a variety of products and services used by our teams across the globe.

-We continue to monitor industry and consumer news to be alert to modern slavery within the retail space.
+We also continue to monitor industry and consumer news to be alert to modern slavery within the retail space.
 If and when we are made aware of any serious human rights violations within our partner network, we will act quickly and proportionally.
 During the Financial Year for which this statement refers, we did not identify any of our retail partners who have fallen below our standards.
-However, a recent incident occurred which we would like to include:

 A Case Study Example

-On the 6th of July 2020, we were made aware that one of the retail partners we work with may have been in breach of the Modern Slavery Act and other UK employment law.
+On the 6th of July 2020, we were made aware that one of our retail partners may have been in breach of the Modern Slavery Act and other UK employment law.
 A UK media outlet released an investigative article alleging that following a COVID-19 inspection, one of the retailer's UK suppliers was paying its staff below the legal minimum wage.